CSE237SP25/project-wandilemartinjerome/lib/README.md

 - Unix/Linux/Mac: `run_tests.sh`

 These scripts will:
-1. Download the JUnit Platform Console Launcher if it's not already present
+1. Download any missing JUnit libraries automatically
 2. Compile both the main application and the test files
-3. Run all the tests using JUnit 5
+3. Run all the tests using JUnit 5 Platform

 ## Running Tests in Eclipse
 You can also run the tests in Eclipse: